gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 To define `scheduleNextReqSendEvent`, add the following code to `secure_memory.cc`.
 To define `scheduleNextReqSendEvent`, add the following code to `secure_memory.cc`.
-To define `scheduleNextReqSendEvent`, add the following code to `secure_memory.cc`.
-To define `scheduleNextReqSendEvent`, add the following code to `secure_memory.cc`.

 ```cpp
 void